 Another aspect of the man that highlights his thrusting outward demeanor is aggression.
 In nearly all studies, the male is more aggressive than the female.
 The aggressive nature of men illuminates their assertive character trait in which they act or speak in a confident and strong manner and can confront false ideas.
 Conversely, women typically display a passive character trait in which they remain more timid and less aggressive.
 Of course, too much aggression or too much timidness would be unhealthy.
 Here, we see why the genders need each other’s natures as they provide a healthy balance that harmonize one another.
 Men need women to provide them with her receptive nature.
 Men by nature are not humble, passive receivers.
 This, by the way, is why men don’t typically ask for directions (see here) So, to help men obtain a receptive, humble quality God gives men the female nature.
 Conversely, women by nature are not assertive and are often timid in confronting false teaching.
 So, to help women in this area, God gives them the masculine nature.

-Furthermore, the National Academy of Science report brings out the outward and inward essence of the sexes.
+Furthermore, the National Academy of Science report highlights the outward and inward essence of the sexes.
 In men, the authors described the male brain activity as “an efficient system for coordinated action.”
 The word “action” denotes a movement outward.
 Therefore, God designed men’s thought process to respond to data with a desire to complete a task.
 Additionally, one of the researchers of the NAS study indicated, “Male brains are geared to link perception with doing – so men would be better at, for example, learning a new sport.
 Female brains, meanwhile, are configured to handle matters of heart and mind and to study others’ behavior, then interpret it using intuition” (see here).
-This statement outlines the outward or doing mentality in the males coupled with the inward essence of the females.
-The female focusing on other’s behavior and “intuition” is suggestive of her inward nature.
-Notice that the report describes that the approach of the feminine is through intuition.
+This statement outlines the outward or active mentality in the males coupled with the inward essence of the females.
+The female focusing on other’s behavior through her “intuition” is highly suggestive of her inward nature.
 Intuition is a form of reasoning through emotion.
 Thus, the NAS study communicates the inner formula of the female is described as: inward, care, emotional, relationship-centered while the male formula represents outward, rooted in action, logic, and truth-centered.

 As we can now see the evidence shows how the nature of men point outward to understand and to act while the nature of women points inward to care.
 The outward and inward movement of the sexes reflect the brush strokes of God painting the human person to unite in the dance of outward as giver and inward as receiver.